 Using Project Management to Improve Process Management —

-It is common knowledge in the Project Management (PM) field that PM helps with PM; projects go much more smoothly and efficiently if you have consistent, process for doing your projects.
-It’s the same in every other area of your company where you do the same repetitive work: you need robust, transparent, and consistent processes.
-All companies have processes and projects; processes are for managing the work you do day in and day out, projects are for your one-time efforts.
+It is common knowledge in the PM field that Process Management helps with Project Management; projects go much more smoothly and efficiently if you have consistent, process for doing your projects.
+It’s the same in every other area of your company where you do the same repetitive work: you need robust, transparent and consistent processes.
+All companies have processes and projects — processes are for managing the work you do day in and day out, projects are for your one-time efforts.

 1. Course Development

 4. Train the Trainer

 11. Corporate Sales